NSHG-PM 2023 workshop

 Erik Abner, Estonian Genome Centre, Institute of Genomics, University of Tartu

-Laura Mauring, Genetic and Personalized Medicine Clinic & Eye Clinic, Tartu University Hospital, Institute of Clinical Medicine, University of Tart
+Laura Mauring, Genetic and Personalized Medicine Clinic & Eye Clinic, Tartu University Hospital, Institute of Clinical Medicine, University of Tartu

 Countdown